A step by step guide on how to prune your kangaroo paw

 This method takes more time than the previous one that cuts back everything, but does leave a more presentable plant at the end.
 The plan of attack is to slowly work your way through all the leaf fans that contain dead flower stems, after first pulling off the dead old leaves.
 This is the best method to use for smaller varieties of kangaroo paw, which tend to have a less robust rhizome, so have less food stores to cope with the more drastic cut back technique.

 Looking better already after the dead leaves are gone, so it is time to cut out all the old flowers.
-Push aside foliage where needed to get into the base of the old stem.
-Cut low down, but not into the rhizome.
+Push aside any fresh new foliage where needed to get into the base of the old stem.
+Cut low down, but not so far down that you cut into the rhizome.

 Don’t be daunted by the amount of stems.
 Just check through for the old leaf fans that have the dead flower stem in the middle, and cut the whole fan out near the base, one by one.
 Leave healthy fans that have not yet flowered, as they help feed the plant as it recovers.
 It took less than ten minutes to do this clean up.